vidardb/docs/docs/specification.md

 This document describes the tech specification of VidarDB.

+## Fast Data Ingestion

+Of course, performance improvements must be reported using a standard methodology to allow for system to system comparisons.
+We have executed the global standard TPC-H data ingestion benchmark tests on both HDD and SSD with randomized input of the lineitem table (the biggest table in the dataset), scaling from 100 MB to 50 GB.

+With an index on the primary key, B-tree of PostgreSQL and VidarDB’s patented data structure, we observed that data ingestion is up to 70 and 35 times faster than PostgreSQL for HDD and SSD respectively.
+VidarDB’s data ingestion speed remained the same throughout the testing, while PostgreSQL’s performance decreases as the dataset grows.

+Similar results would be observed in other places, as long as the disk side is a bottleneck with growing data amounts.
+The science behind this dramatic difference is the B-Tree’s delete and rebuild mechanism working to keep the index self balanced during data input.

+The VidarDB invention does not have any similar limitation to performance.

 ## Fast Analytics

 Of course, performance improvements must be reported using a standard methodology to allow for system to system comparisons.
 We have executed six of the global standard TPC-H query tests with a 20 GB standard dataset using a commodity laptop.
 Although only six of the tests are being reported here, others are in progress.